counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Experience and Training

-Dee is a psychoanalytic psychotherapist.
+Dee is a psychoanalytic psychotherapist & couples therapist.
 She completed a BA in Social Science, MA in Psychoanalytic Psychotherapy as well as an SMT in Psychoanalytic Psychotherapy at the School of Psychotherapy in St Vincent’s University Hospital.
+She has also completed postgraduate studies in depth training and a certificate in couples counselling.
+She is currently also pursuing a masters in couples psychoanalytic psychotherapy.

 Dee became interested in psychoanalysis after studying social science in UCD Belfield.
 While working in social care Dee found that the unconscious mind was just as important as the brain and how it affects our mental health today.